NASCAR rules and regulations: Road Courses

-On road courses, there will be a 20-minute practice session for each group.
-Each group receives fifteen minutes to set the fastest time.
-The top five in each group advance to the final ten-minute session where each group has ten minutes to set the fastest time.
+On road courses, there will be a 25-minute practice session for each group unless it is raining, when it is a single 50-minute session for all cars.
+Each group receives twenty minutes, or if there is inclement weather, one single 50-minute session to set the fastest time.
 The start-finish line is not the line that counts.
 Instead, a timing loop placed considerably ahead of the pit entrance is marked as the official line to start and finish a lap, similar to INDYCAR.
 For Austin, it is at the exit of Istanbul 8.
-For Road America, it is exiting Billy Mitchell tunnel (Turn 13).
-At Indianapolis, it is just before reentering the oval at Turn 11.
+At Sonoma it is Turn 9, at Watkins Glen it is the exit of Turn 9, and at Charlotte it is through Turn 13 (past the exit of the backstretch chicane).
 If a driver starts his lap before time expires, his lap can count.

-At Sonoma, it is Turn 9.
-At Watkins Glen, it is the exit of the straight at the point the exit of Turn 9 intersects.
-It is unknown at this time where Charlotte will have its timing line, but it is expected to be before the chicane (since the intent is for the timing line is for cars pitting after the car finishes a lap).
+The timing line rule is used also at ovals races with their standard qualifying.
+For Pocono, it is the exit of Turn 2, and at Indianapolis it is the exit of Turn 3.